 - Luwire Wildlife Conservancy (Mozambique)

 - Automotive Industry, Mexico

-You can choose to concentrate your degree studies in an specific area within sustainability and earn a certificate along the way.
-There are 5 specific options and 1 broad overview option:
+You can choose to concentrate your degree studies in a specific area within sustainability to earn a certificate along the way.

 - Corporate Sustainability and Innovation

 - Environmental Policy and International Development

 - Sustainable Food Systems

 Choose between the thesis or capstone on-campus experience.